No one builds a company to deal with data privacy.

 -

-Acting as external DPO under Art.
-37 ff.
-GDPR
+Acting as external Data Protection Officer under Art.
+37 GDPR

 -